About Tina & a bit of her story

 Her artistic journey began in New York, her birthplace, and continued as she moved to Puerto Rico, Colombia, and Miami during her formative years.
 After earning a Bachelor's degree in Art Education from Florida International University, Alberni taught middle and high school art in Dade County, Florida while simultaneously showcasing her artwork in exhibitions across Colombia, Europe, and New York before the age of 30.

-With a penchant for artistic experimentation, Alberni has delved into a diverse range of mediums, subjects, and genres.
+With a penchant for artistic experimentation, Alberni has and continues to deliberately delve into a diverse range of mediums, subjects, and genres.
 Her work often embodies her personal experiences and exhibits influences from her background in printmaking and graphic design.
 Alberni's artistic process is rooted in automatism, allowing ideas to gradually emerge and take shape as she creates each piece.
-She always works in a variety of mediums within each series.
+Her portfolio is divided into collections by theme and medium, yet all bear the common thread of Alberni's markmaking language.

 Tina was born with Marfan syndrome, a life-threatening genetic disorder that affects connective tissues.
 Throughout her life, she has faced significant challenges related to her vision and overall health, often coming close to the brink of death.
-She firmly believes that her creative spirit and unwavering determination to persevere have played a crucial role in keeping her alive.
+She has survived a handful of open-heart surgeries.
+She firmly believes that her creative spirit and unwavering determination to persevere have played a crucial role in keeping her alive

 Tina finds solace in expressing herself through her art, using it as a means to release, and give life to her dreams and purpose to her message.
 As the years have passed, she's begun to realize the profound connection between her art-making process and the series she's undertaken with her condition.
 The intricate process of layering shapes, colors, and textures in her artwork symbolically mirror the actions of fortifying and reaffirming her physical anatomy while they also develop her artworks.

-Over the years, Alberni realizes that the profound narratives she weaves with vibrant colors evident throughout her work pay homage to the rich tapestry of Andean culture.
+Over the years, Alberni realizes that the profound narratives she weaves with vibrant colors evident throughout her work pay homage to the rich tapestry of Andean culture she grew-up with.

-In recent years, Alberni has focused on her studio practice and is exploring the realms of AI, AR, and digital collectibles (NFTs) to connect with a wider audience.
-Her creations within the metaverse all stem from her original artworks.
-She begins by photographing them, making subtle adjustments using AI, and then further refining and manipulating them through tools like Photoshop, Procreate, and various other graphic programs.
+In recent years, Alberni has focused on her studio practice and is exploring the realms of AI and digital art in Web3, to connect with a wider audience.
+Her creations stem from her original artworks.
+Many hours include photographing and working in collaboration with AI, then further refining a using digital programs such as Photoshop, Procreate, and various other graphic programs.

 Her career pursuits include accepting commissions, forming corporate partnerships, collaborating with fellow artists, consulting in the trade industry, working with interior designers, exhibiting her work in unconventional venues, and finding digital projects and exhibitions with artists and in venues around the world.